onyeka-hub/Project-11/README.md

 ## INSTALL AND CONFIGURE ANSIBLE ON EC2 INSTANCE

 1. Update Name tag on your Jenkins EC2 Instance to **Jenkins-Ansible**.
-We will use this server to run playbooks.
+We will use this server to run playbooks.(ubuntu 20.04 t2 medium)
 2. In your GitHub account create a new repository and name it **ansible-config-mgt**.
 3. Instal Ansible

 ```
 sudo apt update

-sudo apt install ansible
+sudo apt install ansible -y
 ```
 Check your Ansible version by running **ansible --version**